rajnathsah/rajnathsah.github.io/_posts/2019-11-27-shell-script-linux-command.md

   * tail -c-line filename
   Print number of line character from filename from end of file.
 * **du** - Display the file/directory space usage
+  * du -sh *
+  Print size of the all directory and file inside the directory.

 # Useful shell script sniplets
 Set of useful shell script sniplets which are handy in day to work as database developer and admin.